In today’s vacuum battle we’ll be comparing 2 of the best cordless vacuums on the market, the Dyson V10 vs. V11.

 Dyson V10 vs. V11 Differences

 The V11 has a higher max suction (220 AW vs. 145 AW), a click-in battery system, and an intelligent brushroll.

 Both the V10 and V11 use a multi-surface brushroll powered by a digital motor spinning up to 125,000 per minute.
 The design, long battery life, and powerful suction make the V10 and V11 two of the best cordless vacuums on the market.

 The Dyson V10 released in March 2018 and the Dyson V11 released in March 2019.

 The Dyson V10 is available in Absolute, Animal, & Motorhead versions.
-While the Dyson V11 is available in Torque Drive and Animal versions.
+While the Dyson V11 is available in the Torque Drive, Animal, and Outsize.

 First up, let’s talk about the design differences.

 The Design of both of the Dyson V10 and V11 are similar.
 They seem to be built on the same design platform.

 The V10 and V11 use the same or similar: